boegel/easybuild-wiki/Compiler-toolchains.md

 	ismkl: MPICH2, icc, ifort, imkl
 ```

 For each compiler toolchain, the constituent elements (compiler + libraries) are printed, which provides the necessary information to select a toolchain.
-To select a version of a particular toolchain, just check which modules are available for the toolchain you selected (e.g., `module av goalf`), or build a module featuring the versions of the compiler and libraries you need.
+To select a version of a particular toolchain, just check which environment modules are available for the toolchain you selected (e.g., `module av goalf`), or build a toolchain environment module (using EasyBuild) featuring the versions of the compiler and libraries you need.

 If none of these toolchains fits your needs, you will need to construct your own compiler toolchain.